dantepawn/bike_speed_map/README.md

 ### Bike Rides

-map of the rolling average speed of some bike rides around berlin
+rolling average speed of some bike rides around Berlin displayed on a map

 input : ``.gpx`` and ``.csv`` files uploaded from my polar account